pandas-dev/pandas/doc/source/development/contributing.rst

     python make.py clean
     python make.py --single pandas.DataFrame.join

+    # compile whatsnew and API section (to resolve links in the whatsnew)
+    python make.py clean
+    python make.py --whatsnew

 For comparison, a full documentation build may take 15 minutes, but a single section may take 15 seconds.
 Subsequent builds, which only process portions you have changed, will be faster.